yberregu/ELK_Project1/README.md

   Answer the following questions to fill in the blanks:
 - Which file is the playbook?
 Where do you copy it? the filebeat
 - Which file do you update to make Ansible run the playbook on a specific machine?
-We update The Hosts file Private IP ADDRESS and ansible.cfg to [remote user:sysadmin].How do I specify which machine to install the ELK server on versus which to install Filebeat on?
+We update The Hosts file Private IP ADDRESS and ansible.cfg to [remote user:sysadmin].How do I specify which machine to install the ELK server on versus which to install Filebeat on?change hosts group name webservers or elk.
 - Which URL do you navigate to in order to check that the ELK server is running? http://<(YourIpAddress)>:5601/app/kibana#/home

-As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc. ssh jump@(IpAddress) docker run -ti container/ansible change dir. /etc/ansible ssh-keygen to your web service nano hosts (update IP on[webservers][elkservers] nano ansible.cfg (remote_user to which server you want to use)
+As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc. ssh jump@(IpAddress) connect to the Ansible container in the box sudo docker container list -a
+Sudo docker container start [container name] sudo docker container attach [container name] change dir. /etc/ansible nano hosts (update IP on[webservers][elkservers] nano ansible.cfg (remote_user to which server you want to use) run the playbook command: root@0e52a6c7f577:/etc/ansible# ansible-playbook roles/filebeat-playbook.yml see Ansible Dir.
+Ansible.cfg and Ansible-Hosts for configurations.